Combination of Site-Wide and Real-Time Optimization for the Control of Systems of Electrolyzers: Introduction

 Therefore, a multi-layered optimization approach, known for its scalability and adaptability, illustrated in \autoref{fig:HierarchyOptimizationLayer}, can be employed.
 Each layer within this hierarchical structure manages specific decision variables and monitors distinct parameters and variables from other layers.
 This hierarchical organization facilitates complexity abstraction and enables the provision of services to higher layers.
 For operational optimization purposes, these layers can be leveraged to achieve various optimization objectives. \cite{Sko23}

 A key feature of the hierarchical optimization structure is the distinct temporal resolution of each layer, enabling effective response to both dynamic changes and long-term trends.
 The \textit{Scheduling} layer, which operates with the longest temporal resolution (weeks to days) \cite{Sko23}, generates a \textit{schedule}.
-Meanwhile, the \textit{Site-wide Optimization} (\acsu{SWO}) layer, which encompasses a system of flexible energy resources, defines a \textit{plan}.
+Meanwhile, the \textit{Site-wide Optimization} (\acsu{SWO}) layer, which encompasses a system of flexible energy resources, e.g., multiple electrolyzers, defines a \textit{plan}.
+Long-term factors, such as market prices, can be integrated by these layers.
+A \textit{plan} is typically generated for a timespan of hours to days.

 The \textit{Real-Time Optimization} (\acsu{RTO}) layer operates at an intermediate resolution, typically hours to minutes\footnote{Please note, that the timescale of \ac{RTO} differs from the shorter timescales seen in other real-time contexts, such as in the communication of controllers.}, aligning operational execution with strategic directives \cite{Sko23}.
 It defines a structured \textit{Set of Setpoints} (\acsu{SoS}), whereby the current setpoint is transferred to the resource via the control layer.
+The \ac{RTO} layer replans resource operation within one \ac{SWO} time step, taking into account new data, such as short-term forecasts.
 Additionally, \ac{RTO}, based on the concept of rolling planning or receding horizon, offers a promising approach to mitigate uncertainties.
 While traditional strategic optimization methods may disregard this technique, \ac{RTO} enhances adaptability and resilience under uncertainty, making it a powerful tool for economic optimization and improved operational planning \cite{KrSk22}.

-Forecasts, such as the \ac{RE} generation, are incorporated into these optimization processes.
+Forecasts, such as those for \ac{RE} generation, are incorporated into these optimization processes.
 The uncertainty and therefore the accuracy of these forecasts correlates with the forecast horizon \cite{ALW+16}.
 Consequently, the \textit{schedule} has the highest uncertainty, with decreasing uncertainty down to the \ac{RTO} layer.